Skip to content

 Credential Handling

 Adapters receive credentials via a curated environment — only base variables and those explicitly listed in runtime.sandbox.env_passthrough are passed.
-Note: this curated model applies to the Claude adapter; other adapters (via ProcessGroupRunner) currently inherit the full host environment via os.Environ().
+Both the Claude and OpenCode adapters enforce this curated model.
+Only raw ProcessGroupRunner-based adapters inherit the full host environment via os.Environ().

 Shell → env_passthrough filter → Wave process → Adapter subprocess → LLM CLI